Can InterServer Really Provide Your Website with the Power It Needs to Succeed?

 Installing WordPress was easy with Softaculous, and the automatic installation took no longer than a minute.
 The only annoying thing was that the default destination folder is domain/wp/, so remember to remove the “wp” part.
 If you forget to do so, your domain name alone won’t direct to your site.
 Visitors will have to add “/wp” after the domain, and to fix it you’ll need to either reinstall, or delve into the MySQL database alone.

-Perfect Uptime, Fantastic Speeds in North America, And Decent Performance in Most of Western Europe
+InterServer Provides Perfect Uptime, Fantastic Speeds in North America, and Decent Performance in Most of Western Europe

 For visitors, it’s all about two things: page loading speed and uptime.